 So, while the first arrow is simply the nature of reality, the second arrow is our own creation.
 But, we can be liberated from it!

-Meditation and mindfulness show us that we don't have to follow our minds wherever they lead.
+Mindfulness and meditation show us that we don't have to follow our minds wherever they lead.

 If that sounds like something you are interested in, check out our three-week course (taken on your own time, at your own pace).
 A lot of people find it life-changing!

 And, if you found this post helpful, please click the "Like" and/or Tweet buttons below: